gabriel-nieves/Secure-AWS-Cloud-Deployment/README.md

 3. I enabled access logging and specified the destination for the batcomputer-secret-logs bucket, which will make it serve as the target bucket for storing logs.
 4. By implementing access logging, every r/w request to the batcomputer-secret-data bucket will generate a log entry, which will then be stored in the batcomputer-secret-logs bucket.

-Section 2 Summary: In this section, I successfully created an S3 bucket with versioning and server-side encryption enabled.
+**Section 2 Summary**: In this section, I successfully created an S3 bucket with versioning and server-side encryption enabled.
 I implemented bucket policies to enforce least privilege access and configured server access logs to monitor activity.
 This provided me with hands-on experience in securing cloud storage and applying data protection best practices.